publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch5/schIII/m__us_usc_t50_s98h–7.md

     (b) __Title of designated officer__

-        The individual holding the office designated by the President under subsection (a) of this section shall be known for purposes of functions under this subchapter as the “National Defense Stockpile Manager”.
+        The individual holding the office designated by the President under subsection (a) shall be known for purposes of functions under this subchapter as the “National Defense Stockpile Manager”.

     (c) __Delegation of functions__